bugsnag/bugsnag-cli/README.md

 wget -qO- https://raw.githubusercontent.com/bugsnag/bugsnag-cli/master/install.sh | bash
 ```

-Running either of the above commands downloads the installation script and runs it on your machine.
-The script downloads the latest release to the following location: `~/.local/bugsnag`.
+The script downloads the appropriate binary and attempts to install it to `~/.local/bugsnag`.

-You can also find the latest binary on the Github [releases](https://github.com/bugsnag/bugsnag-cli/releases) page.

 ## Usage

-See the [Bugsnag docs website](https://docs.bugsnag.com/build-integrations/bugsnag-cli/) for full usage documentation.
+See the our [online docs](https://docs.bugsnag.com/build-integrations/bugsnag-cli/) for full usage information.

 ```
 Usage: bugsnag-cli <command>